 Q: OK, sounds good what do I do next?

 A: Contact us!
-You will be sent a Business Details form to complete and return.
-This form will contain all the necessary details required to set up a ‘Service Proposal’ for both parties to sign.
+You will be sent further details relating to the Food Safety Program that you require and a quoted price, should you accept the quote a ‘Service Proposal’ will then be set up for both parties to sign.
 The ‘Service Proposal’ will contain the details of exactly what will be provided with your ‘CaterSafe’ Food Safety Program.
 Once the ‘Service Proposal’ is signed the process can begin.

 Q: What are the payment terms?